Data Types in Java : Primitive and Non-Primitive Data Types

 Data Types in Java

-Hence, In this Java tutorial, we'll learn the concepts of Data Types in Javaincluding primitive and non-primitive data types in Java in detail.
-We will also explore various Data types in Java with example.
+Hence, In this Java tutorial, we'll learn the concepts of Data Types in Javaincluding primitive and non-primitive data types in Java, in detail.
+We will also explore various Data types in Java with examples.

 What are Data Types in Java?